GenomicsDB/GenomicsDB-Python/README.md

 Experimental Python Bindings to the native [GenomicsDB](https://github.com/GenomicsDB/GenomicsDB) library.
 Only queries are supported for now.
 For importing vcf files into GenomicsDB, use the command line tools - `vcf2genomicsdb` or `gatk GenomicsDBImport`.

 ## Installation
-On Linux and macOS, install `genomicsdb` from PyPi with pip:
+On Linux and macOS, install `genomicsdb` binary wheels from PyPi with pip:
 ```
 pip install genomicsdb
 ```